 So what are some operating expenses?
 Rent, equipment, inventory costs, payroll, marketing, insurance, and resources for research and development are all operating expenses.
 Traditionally, wealth management firms require a representative building in significant cities for meetings with clients.
 But now that everything’s online, there is no longer a need for that.

 Most Robo-advisors either work remotely or use co-working spaces with other firms, reducing costs of rental and increasing work motivation.
 There’s also no need for fancy equipment; all they need is a desk and computer.
 And since everything is done digitally, marketing activities have migrated there as well.
 It is more cost-effective, but it has allowed firms to reach a broader range of clients regardless of geographic limitations.

 The front-end customer interaction is fully automated with user-friendly experience features.
 Clients can easily navigate through the platform on their own with support- live chats or chatbots- readily available if they need it.
 As chatbots are limited to the predefined answers that are available to them, most platforms have also provided clients with detailed FAQs to refer to.

 As for wealth managers, they can now focus solely on customers.
-Ensuring that customers receive the best service and highest satisfaction.
+They are ensuring that customers receive the best service and highest satisfaction.
 With more clients and a seamless investment process, wealth managers only need to manage less than half the AuM prior- €48.8 million to cover costs and operate viably.

 Starting the Engine Again

-Compared to the more developed regions like North America and Europe, Asia has stronger profit margins – 22.5 basis points (bps).
-It is double the margins of both North America and Europe, 11.1 bps, and 12.3 bps respectively.
+Compared to the more developed regions like North America and Europe, Asia has a more substantial profit margin – 22.5 basis points (bps).
+It is double the margins of both North America and Europe, 11.1 bps, and 12.3 bps, respectively.